manzuz/serviceMixPOC/README.md

         C:\apache-servicemix-6.1.1\ftp\incoming\edi

-7. Add the smooks feature to ServiceMix by running this command in Karaf console:
+7. Download [this file][1] and add the smooks feature to ServiceMix by running this command in Karaf console:

         feature:repo-add file:C:/Users/Emmanuel/git/serviceMix/_requisites/features.xml